 Martin Luther (1483-1546) – Reason could only raise objections and engender doubts; it could do nothing to direct one toward spiritual truth.
 Luther’s burden was to make sure that people did not think they could prove their religious beliefs using reason alone.
 Ministerial use of reason might fruitfully aid the faithful in their interpretation of Scripture and the articulation and defense of the truths found in it.

-Justin Martyr (100-165) – the first well-known Christian apologist in the early church; efforts must be judged to be a mixed bag, has some solid cases and some weak/wrong cases.
+Justin Martyr (100-165) – the first well-known Christian apologist in the historic church; We must judge efforts to be a mixed bag, have some solid cases and some weak/wrong cases.
 The magisterial use of reason – reason stands over and rules the Christian faith.

 John Henry Newman (1801-1890) – convert to Catholicism.
 Reason unconstrained by external authority is liable to profound error and even idolatry.
-People make decisions regarding religious beliefs based on a complex set of attitudes, tastes, preferences, assumptions, and ways of approaching questions
+People decide regarding religious beliefs based on a complex set of attitudes, tastes, preferences, assumptions, and ways of approaching questions

 Origen (184-254) – his work represents a significant step forward in developing Christian apologetics.
 He does not merely argue that Christianity should be politically or intellectually tolerated; instead, he launches a well-developed counteroffensive against a range of Jewish and pagan arguments against Christianity.
 Peter the Venerable (1094-1156) – one of the most influential religious apologists of the Middle Ages.